 Our lead HSV-based product candidate, CAN-3110, is currently in an ongoing investigator-sponsored phase 1b clinical trial in our initial target indication of recurrent high-grade glioma (HGG).
-These patients have failed SoC treatment and have a poor prognosis (expected overall survival < 6-9 months).
+Patients recruited in this study have previously failed SoC treatment and have a poor prognosis (expected overall survival < 6-9 months).
 In February 2024, we announced that the FDA granted fast track designation for CAN-3110 for the treatment of patients with recurrent HGG to improve overall survival.
+In May 2024, we also announced that the FDA has granted orphan drug designation for CAN-3110 for the treatment of recurrent HGG.

-Initial overall survival data from this clinical trial was presented in an oral presentation at the ASCO Annual Meeting in June 2021, and additional biomarker data was reported in an oral presentation at the Society for Neuro-Oncology Annual Meeting in November 2021.
-During our Research and Development Day in December 2022, we presented updated data demonstrating that CAN-3110 was well tolerated with no observed dose-limiting toxicity; achieved 11.6 months mOS with a single dose; and showed evidence of persistent herpes simplex virus 1 (HSV-1) antigen and HSV-1 replication consistent with mechanism of action as well as robust evidence of immune activation.
+Initial overall survival data from this clinical trial was presented in an oral presentation at the American Society of Clinical Oncology (ASCO) Annual Meeting in June 2021, and additional biomarker data was reported in an oral presentation at the Society for Neuro-Oncology Annual Meeting in November 2021.
+During our Research and Development Day in December 2022, we presented updated data demonstrating that a single administration of CAN-3110 was well tolerated with no observed dose-limiting toxicity; achieved 11.6 months mOS; and showed evidence of persistent herpes simplex virus 1 (HSV-1) antigen and HSV-1 replication consistent with mechanism of action as well as robust evidence of immune activation.
 In May 2023, we presented clinical and biomarker data from this ongoing clinical trial in an oral presentation at the American Society of Gene & Cell Therapy (ASGCT) Annual Meeting where we reported mOS in arm A (n=41) ongoing at 11.8 months and mOS in arm B (n=9) ongoing at 12.0 months as of the April 20, 2023 data cutoff.
 Safety and tolerability data reported no dose-limiting toxicities in both arm A and arm B. In October 2023, we jointly published an article in Nature that reported extended survival associated with immune activation in patients with recurrent HGG treated with CAN-3110.
 Notably, new data reported an increased survival in 66% of patients with positivity for anti-HSV1 antibodies (mOS of 14.2 months).
 Immune status was positively associated with survival both in patients with pre-existing HSV1 antibodies (pre-treatment) and in 33% of patients that, while negative at baseline, developed anti-HSV1 antibodies after a single injection of CAN-3110.
 Clinical responses were observed in both injected and uninjected lesions in patients with multifocal disease.
 Significant tumor responses in both arm A and arm B were observed, with continued reduction in tumor volume in a patient in arm B approximately one year after CAN-3110 treatment.
-Clinical response for this patient, in follow-up as of data cutoff, continued without additional treatment.
+Clinical response for this patient continues to date without additional treatment.
 Analysis of post-treatment samples demonstrated evidence of persistent HSV antigen expression and replication in both injected and uninjected tumor tissue associated with CD8+ T cell infiltration.
 The extent of immune activation, measured by gene profiling and quantification of immune cells in post-treatment specimens, was associated with the presence of anti-HSV1 antibodies and survival.
 Survival was also associated with the diversity of the T cell repertoire in circulating T cells, suggesting that patients treated with CAN-3110 were able to mount a diverse immune response against the virus and tumor antigens released during the oncolytic process had improved survival.